Akina-Aoki/python_course/exercises/exercise_0.md

 ## 2. Theoretical exercises

 a) What is the difference between git and github?
+Git
+- Runs on a local repository in my local machine.
+- The technology, VCS Version control system.
+- Use Bash terminal and use commands such as commit, push, pull etc.
+- Track changes in my local repository.

+Github
+- Cloud-based hosting service for Git repositories.
+- Stores repos in the cloud and lives in a platform (Github) and runs online.
+- Easy collaboration with different local repos.

 b) What is the purpose of .gitignore file?
+- Tells Git which files and folders it should IGNORE / NOT TRACK in repos.

 c) Why is it a good idea to work with git and github?
+- Company teams work with them to be able to work in their projects and document, easy to understand for everyone.
+- It tracks history of the work, changes and can roll back if something breaks.
+- BRANCHING AND MERGING
+- OFFLINE WORK
+- Never lose the work if local machine is gone.

 ## Glossary